Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ### Periodical stock level sync

 You can call the endpoint `/picqer/pull-stock-levels/<channeltoken>`, with your Picqer API key as bearer token, to trigger a full stock level sync.
-This will pull stock levels from Picqer, and update them in Picqer.
+This will pull stock levels from Picqer, and update them in Vendure.

 ```
 curl -H "Authorization: Bearer abcde-your-apikey" `http://localhost:3000/picqer/pull-stock-levels/your-channel-token`